Are you looking to buy investment properties in the greater Phoenix (metro) – Scottsdale – Tempe – Paradise Valley market?

 The second thing you should think about when investing in rental properties in the Valley of the Sun is taking property type into account.
 Once you’ve decided that you’re in the market for a rental property, 2nd home, vacation home, or retirement home.
 Do some homework on the sort of property that will help you reach your goals, while taking the city’s attractions and other amenities into consideration.

 For example: Tempe (Home to Arizona State University #1 largest university in the country) is a college town, your #1 renter will be a college student with parents money for the most part.
 Condominiums and homes are great but consider the type of renter (college student).
-Full disclosure, I went to ASU, and boy we beat the shit out of the dorm room and our apartment unit.
+Full disclosure, I went to ASU, and boy we beat the shit out of the dorm room and our apartment unit (Brilliant advice from the great Walter White).
 Consider damage when calculating cap rates.

 Old town Scottsdale and Scottsdale in general is great for snowbird and young professionals renters.
 This area is also great for seasonal and Airbnb type rental.

 Downtown Phoenix also gets college students because of ASU downtown campus but also business professionals, families, etc. This is an area where you can find pockets and if your willing to do some TLC could pick up a great deal!

 Maybe your looking for your future retirement property in North Scottsdale, Paradise Valley, Phoenix early on in life.
 You can easily rent out for the time being to cover cost and buy down the mortgage.
 You’re ready to retire and move (if not payed cash) financially you’ll be better off.